 I decided to go the "pipe insulation" route for the legs.
 Being on a limited budget, that was the only real option.
 I purchased the plans for the legs from Bermuda Triangle Engineering.
 I deviated slightly from the instructions, but I am pleased with the results.

 Instead of gluing and then stapling the pipe insulation to the wood as others have done, I wrapped it with plastic kitchen wrap to hold it until the glue set.
 I found that the staples ripped the insulation especially when removing them.
 The plastic wrap worked really well.
 They sell a short 6 inch roll that was easier to wrap around the form.

-I applied the first coat of the grey vinyl spray paint tot he legs.
+I applied the first coat of the grey vinyl spray paint to the legs.
 I have a few more coats to go.
-Starting to look more like the B9 legs now that the color is right.
-My tree in back is losing it's leaves already so my time to paint outside it getting shorter.
+It's now starting to look more like the B9 legs, now that the color is right.
+My tree in back is losing its leaves already so my time to paint outside it getting shorter.

 I finished painting my legs.
 I used a Vinyl & Fabric Paint made by Dupli-Color (VS11 Charcoal Gray).
 I applied several coats.
 This is the same color used on the knees.
 Here I have started stacking up the parts to see how everything looks.